 Cape Otway and Bimbi Park

-Leg 3: Cape Otway to Torquey (and back to Melbourne!)
+Leg 3: Cape Otway to Torquay (and back to Melbourne!)

-After Cape Otway, you approach the scenic route that everyone talks about.
-The windy roads, the miles of gorgeous coastline with waves lapping at the shore and handfuls of layed-back surfer towns.
+It offers the most scenic drive on the whole trip with windy roads, miles of gorgeous beaches with lapping waves and handfuls of laid back surfer towns.
 It’s the kind of Australia that you read about in books.

-I was particularly impressed with the coastline from Cape Otway to Lorne and then Anglesea.
-If I were to do the trip again, I’d stay at one of the gorgeous locations we spotted that face the ocean.
+I was particularly impressed with the coastline from Lorne to Anglesea.
+If I were to do the trip again, I’d definitely stay at one of the gorgeous guesthouses we spotted that face the ocean.

-We ended the trip by having lunch in Torquey.
-If you’re in Melbourne during April, then you can catch a glimpse of the Rip Curl Pro Surfing Competition located at Bells Beach.
-We were just a couple of weeks early, but it must be an awesome day out.
+Tip: If you’re in Melbourne during April, then you can catch a glimpse of the Rip Curl Pro Surfing Competition located at Bells Beach.